UniTN-Mechatronics/arduino-encoder-board/readme.md

 **INTERRUPT AND INDEX**

 To have an higher precision you can switch on the **index** (`read_index = true`), and connect x channels to the Slave.
 If the motors have to do lots of rounds, this is the best choice with the lowest possibility of making mistakes.
+Besides, if the number of pulses lost is more than a threshold, a led will turn on.

 The code can afford up to 4 pins connected with the x channels and all of them have to be interrupt pins.